ppissias/JLCF/README.md

 **What is a software component ?** While there is no formal commonly agreed definition in academia, the following definition is adopted: *a software component is a piece of software offering and requiring functionality explicitly*.
 The Framework maps a software component to a Java Class implementing and requiring a set of Java Interfaces.

 JLCFs core is a lightweight dependency injection framework which serves as a structural pattern for the design of an application.
-It goes one step further from standard dependency injection frameworks in explicitly defining a components inputs (supported interfces), outputs (provided interfaces) and how an application is formed by connecting various instances of components.
+It goes one step further from standard dependency injection frameworks in explicitly defining a components inputs (implemented interfces), outputs (required interfaces) and how an application is formed by connecting various instances of components.

 JLCF focuses on usability with a simple programming model and also provides advanced features such as interceptors between component connections, explicit callbacks on the definition of interfaces and also supports dynamic component replacement at runtime.